merlinmann/wisdom/wisdom.md

 - Loving books and loving reading are very different things.
 One is about treasuring the priceless gift of the written word, and the other is about constantly telling strangers how much you love books.
 - If you can manage it, avoid teeing up a media suggestion with "I couldn't recommend this more."
 Because if the listener (understandably) zones out on the journey to that crucial last word, it really sounds like you kinda hated it.
 - Learn the difference between being "busy" versus being *time-constrained*.
 Time constraint is an immutable fact of adult life; while it can (and should) be managed, time constraint can never be eradicated.
 Being "busy" should be better understood as a time-limited result of an earlier management error.
 If you find that your busy-ness has become permanent, you must learn to manage earlier, differently, and much *much* better.
-- Related: Start acting like your life matters.
+- Related: start acting like your life matters.
 - Always eat and shit *before* your flight.
 These are just two of the numerous human requirements that are best performed anywhere that's not a commercial airline flight.
 - Start noticing how often you explain away stasis, trauma, codependence, abuse, or generally unwholesome situations because of something you claim that you "**have**" to do.
-- Related: Consider accepting that you do not actually *have* to do anything except die.
+- Related: consider accepting that you do not actually *have* to do anything except die.
 - Make time to write the thank-you note *before* you open the present.
 - Don't call it a "warning" if it's really a *threat*.
 "Be careful walking to school" is a warning; "I am going to bomb your school" is a threat.

 ----

 - When you first try to meditate, it'll feel like you're doing it wrong and are terrible at it.
 Eventually, you'll figure out that being terrible at meditation and feeling like you're doing it wrong is kind of the whole point of meditation.
 In truth, as long as you keep getting back to your practice, you are actually great at meditation, and you are doing very well at it.
-- Related: You'll rarely earn points in life for repeatedly thinking about something you're not doing.
+- Related: you'll rarely earn points in life for repeatedly thinking about something you're not doing.
 Unless worrying and fretting about something you're not doing makes you happy, you may wish to worry and fret less.
 - If a given thing you've decided to do goes flawlessly, what's the best possible outcome you can imagine?
 Keep this question in mind before you, say, jump onto a moving car or scream at a baby.
 - Don't buy food to get a free toy, and don't buy toys to get free food.
 - The best optimism is *earned*.
 Everything else is just magical thinking.